Credential Verification: Verify Page, Social Sharing & Embedding

 What Visitors Can Do

-Search for a certificate:
+Search for a credential:

 • Enter a recipient name (e.g., "Sarah Johnson")

-• Or enter a certificate number (e.g., "CERT-2025-001")
+• Or enter a credential number (e.g., "CERT-2025-001")

 Result states:

-Share to LinkedIn: When a recipient finds their active certificate, they see an Add to LinkedIn Profile button.
+Share to LinkedIn: When a recipient finds their active credential, they see an Add to LinkedIn Profile button.
 One click pre-fills the LinkedIn certification form with their name, issue date, and a direct link back to the verification page.

 How to Share Your Verify Page

-On printed certificates or PDFs:
+On printed credentials or PDFs:

-Verify this certificate at:
+Verify this credential at:

-Certificate number: CERT-2025-001
+Credential number: CERT-2025-001

 In email signatures:

-Verify our certificates:
+Verify our credentials:

 As a link on your website:

-<a href="https://app.certlister.com/verify/acme-corp">
+<a href="https://certlister.com/verify/acme-corp">

-Verify Certificates
+Verify Credentials

 </a>